Jury duty: United Kingdom

 According to 2016 figures from the Ministry of Justice, there is about a 35% chance of people in England and Wales being summoned for jury service over the course of their lifetime.
 In Scotland, the percentage is much higher due to having a lower population as well having juries made up of 15 people (as opposed to 12 people in England and Wales).

 United States

 When a person is called for jury duty in the United States, that service is mandatory, and the person summoned for jury duty must attend.
-Failing to report for jury duty is illegal and results in a wide range of penalties, from simply being placed back into the selection pool to immediate criminal prosecution and having a bench warrant issued for contempt of court.
+Failing to report for jury duty can result in a wide range of penalties, from simply being placed back into the selection pool to immediate criminal prosecution and having a bench warrant issued for contempt of court.
 Employers are not allowed to fire an employee for being called to jury duty, but they are typically not required to pay salaries during this time.
 Jury duty reimbursement is as little as $5 per day, although a juror can plead to be excused for financial hardship.
-A citizen who reports to jury duty may be asked to serve as a juror in a trial or as an alternate juror, or they may be dismissed.
+An individual who reports to jury duty may be asked to serve as a juror in a trial or as an alternate juror, or they may be dismissed.